tianshengs/tianshengs.github.io/d3_indonesia.md

 ## Steps for D3.js Visualization

-**a.create a html file**
+#### 1. Setting up the map

 First of all, I created a `.html` file and added the D3 Version 5 library into the `<head> section` of the html file.
 Then, I created `map.css` file, a file that stores the style formatting of various html elements, to which is pointed from the `<head> section` of the html file.

+I then created an `svg` element in the `<body> section` of the html file with width 1500 (pixel), height 700 (pixel) and background color with `"#c9e8fd"`.
+D3.js draws visualizations on a SVG image element.
+The SVG element is like a canvas to which you can create a map from.
+To learn more about SVG, refer to this [tutorial](https://www.tutorialspoint.com/d3js/d3js_introduction_to_svg.htm).

+After that, I used `d3.geoPath` function creates a new geographic path generator and `d3.geoMercator()` to specify Mercator projection for the created geopath.To learn more about geoPath and projections, refer to this [d3geo Github page](https://github.com/d3/d3-geo).

 ```
 <!doctype html>